kshep425/Employee-Tracker/README.md

   1. Select What you would like to do and follow the prompts.
       * Use the arrow keys and enter button on your keyboard to select from lists
-      * Select 'Enter' to submit input information such as employee name, department name and role.
+      * Push 'Enter' button to submit input information such as employee name, department name and role.

 ## Author
 [Keisha Shepherd](https://github.com/kshep425/)

 ## Dependencies
-A lot of the code was provided by the bootcamp homework.
+A lot of the mysql code was provided by the bootcamp homework.

 ## License
 MIT License